GitEric77/MotoBM/README.md

 # MotoBM
 MOTOTRBO Zone Generator makes use of [BrandMeister API](https://wiki.brandmeister.network/index.php/API/Halligan_API) to retrieve a list of DMR repeaters and create xml files for importing into Motorola CPS2 as zones, filtered by country or location.
 This is a branch of yl3im (Inga's) motobm repo https://github.com/yl3im/motobm.
 Inga's original creation of motobm inspired me to iterate the solution based on different use cases (talkgroups with contacts and a web app).

-# What is MotoBM video
+# What is MotoTRBO Zone Generator
 https://youtu.be/t4NljXAuGx8

-# How to use MotoBM
+# How to use MotoTRBO Zone Generator
 https://youtu.be/cRO7uoUekoY

 ## Web App